-Adult-onset Alexander disease (AOAD) only recognised with any frequency after GFAP was recognised as the mutation has markedly different imaging findings and presentation.
+Adult-onset Alexander disease (AOAD) only recognized with any frequency after GFAP was recognized as the mutation has markedly different imaging findings and presentation.
 It has been described as autosomally inherited in some pedigrees, presenting with prominent bulbar symptoms (dysphagia, dysphonia or dysarthria), sleep disturbance and impairment of autonomic function.

 T2: increased T2 signal (demyelination) and atrophy of the